pharo-project/pharo5-vm/mc/VMMaker.oscog.package/SpurMemoryManager.class/README.md

 remapBufferCount
 	- the index of the last used entry in remampBuffer

-scavengeInProgress
-	- flag indicating what it says it does

 scavengeThreshold
 	- a tidemark in eden.  needGCFlag is set if a newSpace allocation pushes freeStart past scavengeThreshold